Search

 In practice, the guidance includes:

-- drafting or reviewing the divorce settlement agreement with arrangements regarding alimony, assets, and children;
+• drafting or reviewing the divorce settlement agreement with arrangements regarding alimony, assets, and children;

 How much does a divorce lawyer cost?

-The costs of a divorce lawyer in a straightforward situation where parties agree are usually €2,000 to €5,000.
-In legal proceedings involving disputes over alimony, care arrangements, or assets, costs will be higher, depending on complexity and duration.
-Simmelink works on an hourly basis and discusses the expected time investment in advance during the introductory meeting.
+The costs of a divorce lawyer consist of two components: the lawyer’s fee and the court fee paid to the court.
+In a straightforward situation with agreement between the parties, total legal fees are between €2,000 and €5,000.
+The 2026 court fee for a joint divorce petition is €341.
+In legal proceedings involving disputes over alimony, care arrangements, or assets, costs will be higher, depending on the complexity and duration.

-- International aspects.
-If multiple countries are involved, extra steps are necessary for jurisdiction (Brussels IIter) and applicable law (Rome III).
+• International aspects.
+If multiple countries are involved, extra steps are necessary for jurisdiction (Brussels II-ter) and applicable law (Rome III).

 How does the divorce procedure work?